 Special emphasis is given to resources that encourage a child's joy in reading and being read to; that stimulate the imagination; that develop reading skills; that enable children to learn about the world around them; and that offer a wide range of diversity of representation.
-The collection aims to promote early literacy with ready reading kits, concept picture and board books, and beginning readers.
-A representative selection of resources in languages other than English is also included.
+The collection aims to promote early literacy with concept picture and board books, and beginning readers.
+A selection of resources in languages other than English is also included.
+The collection includes online literacy resources that offer additional options to support and foster reading.